joshcarter/perftest/README.md

     {
         "reporter": {
+            "warmup": "1s",
             "interval": "1s",
+            "capture": {"df.txt":"df -h /tmp"},
             "logbandwidth": true,
             "loglatency": false
         }
     }

+The `warmup` setting, if present, will prevent the reporter from capturing samples for the given duration.
+The `interval` will control how often bandwidth is reported to the console and logged.

+The `capture` setting is a string-string map that allows commands to be run and their output captured before the test runs.
+The keys are used as file names, and values the commands to be run.
+The output of the command will be written to the filename specified by the key.

 If `logbandwidth` is true, a bandwidth.log CSV file will be created with bytes/second for each interval.
 If `loglatency` is true, a latency.log CSV file will be created with each write sample captured.